What are perovskite materials?

-- Cell imaging
+Cell imaging

 Green emitting perovskite QDs can be successfully used as a light down-converting material in LCD backlighting or OLED color filters where QDs convert the blue light into green light by photoluminescence.
 Due to Perovskite QDs high PLQY (up to 100%) and high color purity (FWHM <20-25 nm), it makes it as a better-quality alternative to the current green CdSe or InP based QDs.
 Perovskite QDs can enhance the color gamut in displays achieving > 90% of Rec.2020 color standard coverage, meaning that displays present more vibrant and vivid colors in TVs, laptops and tablets.
 First commercially available display with Perovskite QDs are expected to appear in the market in 2021.

 Due to their high electroluminescent efficiency, perovskite materials may be good candidates for use in light-emitting diodes (LEDs).
 In this application, perovskite QDs convert the electric current into light with high color purity and brightness.
 It will be an ultimate solution for flexible and curved displays in TVs, mobile and wearable devices, virtual and augmented reality glasses, automotive displays and signage.
 Today, QDLED blue devices can achieve an external quantum efficiency of 12.3% and the green devices achieve an external quantum efficiency of 22 % with the brightness > 1000 Cd/m2 .
 Since the durability of such perovskite QDLEDs is limited, this application of QDs are still under R&D stage.

 X-Ray and UV Photodetectors

-Perovskite QDs exhibit outstanding luminescence under exposure to high energy photons, such as Perovskite QDs exhibit outstanding luminescence under exposure with high energy photons, such as UV light or X-rays.
+Perovskite QDs exhibit outstanding luminescence under exposure to high energy photons, such as Perovskite QDs exhibit outstanding luminescence under exposure with high energy photons, such as X-rays or UV light.
 This can be utilized in image sensor devices where QDs are used as a scintillation material to convert high energy photons to the visible light that can be captured by commercially available silicon sensors.
 This technology is brand new [4, 5] and research is still going on.